decretist/Dissertation/Chapter2/chapter2.md

-(In practice, *dicta*, inscriptions, and rubrics cannot be distinguished quite so cleanly as we would like: dicta sometimes trail off into inscriptions, and rubrics and inscriptions are sometimes poorly separated.[^14]) But, as Noonan further pointed out, the Gratian who compiled, arranged, and edited the canons and inscriptions was not necessarily the same as the person who wrote the *dicta*, who in turn was not necessarily the same as the person who created the rubrics.[^15] All of these considerations suggest that the presumption that the *Decretum* was the product of a single author ought to be entertained with extreme caution.
+(In practice, *dicta*, inscriptions, and rubrics cannot be distinguished quite so cleanly as we would like: dicta sometimes trail off into inscriptions, and rubrics and inscriptions are sometimes poorly separated, especially in *de Penitentia*.)
+But, as Noonan further pointed out, the Gratian who compiled, arranged, and edited the canons and inscriptions was not necessarily the same as the person who wrote the *dicta*, who in turn was not necessarily the same as the person who created the rubrics.[^14] All of these considerations suggest that the presumption that the *Decretum* was the product of a single author ought to be entertained with extreme caution.
 As I turn my attention to the collection and selection, presentation, and organization of the